Jenna O. Miller, MD, FAAP

 Pediatric Intensivist; Director, Fellowship Program; Associate Professor of Pediatrics, University of Missouri-Kansas City School of MedicineFull Biography

 Jennifer L. Goldman, MD

-Director, Antimicrobial Stewardship & Drug Safety Service; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of MedicineFull Biography
+Director, Antimicrobial Stewardship & Drug Safety Service; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Research Assistant Professor of Pediatrics, University of Kansas School of MedicineFull Biography

 New Food and Drug Administration labeling warns prescribers and patients of a rare and previously unrecognized—but potentially deadly—pulmonary risk for a decades-old antibiotic, identified by pediatric physicians at Children’s Mercy in Kansas City, Mo.

 This summer the FDA’s Office of Pediatric Therapeutics and Center for Drug Evaluation and Research, Division of Pediatric and Maternal Health, Division of Anti-Infectives and Office of Surveillance and Epidemiology approved revised labeling for trimethoprim-sulfamethoxaloe (TMP-SMX) products, known commercially as Bactrim and Septra.
 The updated labeling advises medical providers to watch for patient reports of cough, shortness of breath or rapid, shallow breathing that could lead to acute respiratory distress syndrome requiring mechanical ventilation, extracorporeal membrane oxygenation (ECMO) or lung transplantation, potentially resulting in death.